soxueren/atsd/administration/corrupted-file-recovery.md

  /opt/atsd/hadoop/bin/start-dfs.sh
 ```

 * Wait for 1 minute.
 Check that HDFS was able to leave safe mode by itself.
 Check the safe mode status.
-If the safe mode is OFF, proceed to start HBase
+If safe mode is OFF, proceed to start HBase

 ```sh
  /opt/atsd/hadoop/bin/hadoop dfsadmin -safemode get